 Here, Google gives different bidding strategies for different types of Google Ads.

-After that, you can select whether you wish to run your Ads all time or you can select different time to show your Ads.
+- After that, you can select whether you wish to run your Ads all time or you can select a different time to show your Ads.

 For example, if you are running more than one Ad, then Google will see which Ad is performing better by giving you the maximum conversions or clicks.
 So, the Ad that’s giving you the maximum clicks or Conversions, that Ad will be given more priority and more budget will be allotted to that Ad.